• Skip to main content

 Curriculum

 The ProSales curriculum is unique in terms of what is taught and how it is taught.
-Students take seven nationally-benchmarked courses while in the Program.
+Students take six nationally-benchmarked courses while in the Program.
 Classes are experiential, interactive and intentionally small to provide students the necessary skills and experiences to launch a successful career in sales.
 In- and out-of-classroom experiences tap into real-life business contexts and allow students to put course learning into practice.

 Professional Selling Program

-Required Courses (19 Hours):
+Required Courses (18 Hours):

 Professional Selling and Communications I